Efficient ion re-acceleration in laboratory-produced interpenetrating collisionless shocks

-Fig.~\ref{b_map}c displays the magnetic field map derived from the raw proton radiography image shown in Fig.~\ref{b_map}b.
-As anticipated from both astrophysical observations and simulations \cite{balogh2013physics,vink_physics_2020}, we observe a rim of compressed magnetic field around the shock front, which is preceded by long filamentary structures, likely caused by the Weibel instability \cite{Kropotina2023} in the upstream (US) region.
-The compressed magnetic field has a field strength 3 to 6 times higher than in the US.
-This enhancement aligns with expectations for supercritical astrophysical shocks \cite{ Burlaga2008,Gedalin2023,Lindberg2025}, as summarized in Table~\ref{tab:parameters}.
-Consistent with satellite measurements \cite{Burlaga2008,Johlander2016} and astrophysical simulations \cite{vanMarle2017}, the compressed magnetic region exhibits strong corrugation, likely due to instabilities \cite{burgess2007shock}.
-Additionally, we detect a chaotic magnetic field structure behind the shock front, potentially of kinetic origin \cite{fox2018kinetic}, with a field strength comparable with that within the shock itself.

-By generating two face-to-face supercritical shocks, we can investigate their impact on ambient particles.
+Now, we can then symmetrize the system, and, using two targets and two lasers, generate two counter-facing supercritical shocks.
 The setup is illustrated in Fig.~\ref{exp_setup}a.
 We use the same diagnostic technique as in the single-shock case to sample the shock dynamics.
-The two targets are positioned 4 mm apart (see Methods), ensuring the shocks interact early, while their individual velocities remain high.
-As evidenced in Fig.~\ref{exp_setup}b, the two shocks, once formed, encounter each other at around $t \approx 1\,\rm ns$, at which point they are both supercritical with $M_{ms} \approx 14$.
-Fig.~\ref{exp_setup}b1-b3 show that proton radiography accurately captures the collision dynamics -- i.e., before, during, and after the collision -- as well as the subsequent merging of the two structures.
+The two targets are positioned 4 mm apart (see Methods), ensuring the shocks interact early i.e. after around 1 ns of evolution, when their individual velocities remain high.
+Fig.~\ref{exp_setup}b shows that proton radiography accurately captures the collision dynamics.
+The complementary frames shown in Fig.~\ref{exp_setup}f1-f3 show the phases: before, during, and after the collision -- as well as the subsequent merging of the two structures.
+Figure~\ref{exp_setup}c details the line-integrated magnetic fields downstream of the shocks around the time of their encounter, further confirming the presence of strong magnetic fields in these regions.
+These fields will drive strong convective electric fields in the outflows, which in turn will boost the energy of the particles initially energized by the individual shocks, as we will show below.

-The local plasma conditions are further characterized by Thomson scattering (see Methods).
-For a single shock, the inferred upstream electron density and temperature are approximately $n_e \approx 10^{18} \ \rm cm^{-3}$ and $T_e \approx 100\pm 20 \,\rm eV$, respectively.
-The temperature rises to around $\approx 190 \pm 20$ eV in the downstream (DS).
-Similar values are measured in the upstream in the double-shock case.
-However, this configuration yields a higher downstream temperature ($\approx 250\pm 20 \ \rm eV$), as the shock collision introduces an additional heating source to the plasma \cite{yao2023investigating}.
+The Thomson scattering measurements (see Section 3 of the Supp.
+Info.) show that even stronger density and temperature jumps are associated with the encounter of the two shocks, as the shock collision introduces an additional heating source to the plasma \cite{yao2023investigating}.
 These measured values are used to calculate the ion collisional time used in Table~\ref{tab:parameters}.